Friday, December 20, 2013

 Gina: Not many.
 I transitioned in 2006 and at the time, I read Jenny Boylan’s book, “She’s Not There,” about 10 times and I emulated Donna Rose.
 We have a lot in common, both having athletic backgrounds.

-Monika: What was the hardest thing about your coming out?
+Monika: Coming out is rarely easy.
+What was the hardest part of your journey?

 Gina: The effect it had on my family.
 I had a wonderful wife and two great kids.
 All that was blown to pieces with my transition.